Sentiment and Emotion

 | Face valence | How positive/negative a face looks | A frowning face: -0.7 |

-| Named emotions | Specific emotion categories from facial expressions | "joy" with confidence 0.85 |
+| Named facial expressions | Specific categories from facial expressions, which could be described as apparent expressions of an emotion | "joy" with confidence 0.85 |

 | Speech valence | Positive/negative meaning of spoken words | "I love this" = positive valence |